jgoilenberg/jgoilenberg.github.com/_posts/guide/advertising/2012-07-14-searching-productAd.markdown

 The other way of searching Product Ads is by Reference.
 With this service you can get one or more Product Ad.
 To do so you have to do as follow:

 <pre class="terminal">
-curl -i -H "X-Caller-Scopes: mclics_admin" https://api.mercadolibre.com/mclics/productAd/search?custId=66258610&refFrom=Reference%20owner&refId=Reference%20ID&access_token=$ACCESS_TOKEN
+curl -i -H "Accept:application/json" -H "Content-Type: application/json" https://api.mercadolibre.com/mclics/productAd/search?custId=66258610&refFrom=Reference%20owner&refId=Reference%20ID&access_token=$ACCESS_TOKEN
 </pre>